Bellamaclean7/Ideological-Influences-of-Opioid-Addiction-Media-Frames/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the ChatGPT.
-The entire chat history is available in [other/llms/usage.txt](https://github.com/Bellamaclean7/Ideological-Influences-of-Opioid-Addiction-Media-Frames/tree/main/other/llm).
+None of the code code produced in this paper was written with the help of the ChatGPT.
+Some aspects of the written analysis were enhanced with the help of ChatGPT.
+This included running the paper through ChatGPT to catch speeling errors, grammar errors, etc. The entire chat history is available in [other/llms/usage.txt](https://github.com/Bellamaclean7/Ideological-Influences-of-Opioid-Addiction-Media-Frames/tree/main/other/llm).